alexismrosales/basic-interpreter/README.md

 ```
     var your_var = your_value;
 ```
-data types like double, float, ints and strings are accepted.
+data types like double, float, int and string are accepted.

 ## Execution